mikwielgus/topola/CONTRIBUTING.md

 Building Topola from source requires [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) to be installed on your system.
+Follow the instructions in above links to obtain these.

 #### Obtaining the source